ella-granger/KaraTuner/index.md

 ### Pitch Predictor Examples

-The song examples we list here are the original performance, the output of the baseline tuning method and the output of KaraTuner.
+The song examples we list here are the original performance, the output of the baseline tuning method (post tuning process in [A Neural Parametric Singing Synthesizer](https://arxiv.org/abs/1704.03809), NPSS) and the output of KaraTuner.

 ### 1.